Mary Magdalene: The Surprising Historical Truth (Life, Death, Marriage)

 Mary Magdalene was a real person, not just a character in a story.
 However, novels like the Da Vinci Code have ignored the historical evidence and the consensus of scholars to make sensationalist claims about her relationship with Jesus.
 So, what do scholars really know about her?

 She may have undergone exorcism at Jesus’ hand.
 Luke says that she was freed from seven devils.
 After this, she clearly followed Jesus, possibly even travelling with him and the disciples.
-In addition, she was a woman of wealth, evidenced by the New Testament reference to her and other women who supported Jesus and the disciples from their own resources.
+In addition, she was a woman who managed her own finances, evidenced by the New Testament reference to her and other women who supported Jesus and the disciples from their own resources.

 She was also considered very important to early Christians.
 How do we know?
 She is depicted as one of the first people to encounter both the empty tomb of Jesus and the risen Jesus himself.
 Whether or not this can be historically confirmed, it definitely means that she was seen as significant in the earliest Jesus movement.